CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Playing the item will tap the site if it is not already tapped.

 #### Thong of Fire
- - The prowess requirement only applies when transfering or playing Thong of Fire, and includes modifications to the character's prowess.
+ - The prowess requirement only applies when transfering or playing _Thong of Fire_, and includes modifications to the character's prowess.

 #### Thorough Search
- - Card Erratum: Replace "...to play any item normally found at its current site." with "...to play a minor, major, or gold ring item normally found at its current site."
+ - _Card Erratum_: Replace "...to play any item normally found at its current site." with "...to play a minor, major, or gold ring item normally found at its current site."

 #### Thrall of the Voice
  - Does not allow starting with a character that specifies it may not be in the starting company.